Key Takeaways of System Software and Application Software

 - Processor Management: Tells the CPU how to run many tasks at once.
 Keeps speed steady.
 If you play music while browsing, processor management balances both.

 System Security: Guards against attacks.
 Stops intruders.
 Protects data.
-Firewalls and antivirus tools are part of this security layer.
+Firewalls and antivirus tools are part of this security layer. - Scheduling: Scheduling arranges tasks and decides which process gets CPU time to keep the system running smoothly and support multitasking.

 What is Application Software?